rmraya/TypesXML/API_DOCUMENTATION.md

     Catalog
 } from 'typesxml';

-// Parse DTD and generate Grammar const dtdParser = new DTDParser();
+// Parse DTD and generate DTDGrammar const dtdParser = new DTDParser();
-const grammar = dtdParser.parseDTD('schema.dtd');
+const dtdGrammar = dtdParser.parseDTD('schema.dtd');

 // Parse XML with DTD validation and default attributes const parser = new SAXParser();